 The Board has adopted the following criteria and process for selecting, appointing and reappointing Directors and for reviewing the performance of Directors:

-- The Board, on an annual basis, carries out a review of the Board composition as well as on each occasion when an existing ID gives notice of his intention to retire or resign.
+- The Board carries out a proactive review of the Board composition on an annual basis as well as on each occasion that an existing ID gives notice of his or her intention to retire or resign.
 The review includes assessing the collective skills, knowledge and experience of Directors represented on the Board to determine whether the Board, as a whole, has the skills, knowledge and experience required to achieve the Manager's objectives for CCT.
-In carrying out this review, the Board considers the need for the Board composition to reflect balance in matters such as skills representation, tenure, experience, age spread and diversity (including gender diversity), taking into account benchmarking within the industry as appropriate.
+In carrying out this review, the Board considers the need for the Board composition to reflect balance in matters such as skills representation, tenure, experience, age spread and diversity (including gender diversity).

 - The Board reviews the suitability of any candidates put forward by any director for appointment, having regard to the skills required and the skills represented on the Board and whether a candidate's skills, knowledge and experience will complement the existing Board and whether he or she has sufficient time available to commit to his or her responsibilities as a director, and whether he or she is a fit and proper person for the office in accordance with the Guidelines on Fit and Proper Criteria issued by MAS (which require the candidate to be, among other things, competent, honest, to have integrity and be financially sound).